 As for what to include in your paid upgrade options, there are no hard and fast rules.
 However, consider how you can create a virtual event as similar to your in-person event as possible.

 Here are some ideas of what to include:

 So, that's my recommendation for what to do with ticket holders.
 Give the refunds, have a free entry (which opens you up for so much more visibility and growth right off the bat), and then have an upgrade option to get those sales coming in.

-Then, you'll still be set up to make whatever pitch you had originally planned to at your in-person event.
-And heck yes, still do it!
+From there, you'll still be set up to make whatever pitch you had originally planned to at your in-person event.
+And heck yes - still do it!